Shortstop

 Shortstop, abbreviated SS, is the baseball or softball fielding position between second and third base, which is considered to be among the most demanding defensive positions.
-Historically the position was assigned to defensive specialists who were typically poor at batting and were often placed at the bottom of the batting order.
+Historically, the position was assigned to defensive specialists who were typically poor at batting and were often placed at the bottom of the batting order.
 Today, shortstops are often able to hit well and many are placed at the top of the lineup.
 In the numbering system used by scorers to record defensive plays, the shortstop is assigned the number 6.

 More hit balls go to the shortstop than to any other position, as there are more right-handed hitters in baseball than left-handed hitters, and most hitters have a tendency to pull the ball slightly.
 Like a second baseman, a shortstop must be agile, for example when performing a 4-6-3 double play.
 Also, like a third baseman, the shortstop fields balls hit to the left side of the infield, where a strong arm is needed to throw out a batter-runner before they reach the safety of first base.

 History

 Doc Adams of the Knickerbockers created the concept of the shortstop position, according to baseball historian John Thorn and Baseball Hall of Fame researcher Freddy Berowski.
 In the first five years the Knickerbockers played, the team fielded anywhere from eight to eleven players.
 The only infielders were the players covering each of the bases; if there were more than eight players, extra outfielders were sometimes used.
 The outfielders had difficulty throwing baseballs into the infield because of the balls' light weight.
 Adams's shortstop position, which he started playing at some time from 1849 to 1850, was used to field throws from the outfielders and throw to the three infielders.
+The position, more of a fourth outfielder than an infielder, was also then called "short fielder" (a term still used in soft-pitch softball for the 10th player).

 With the advent of higher-quality baseballs, Adams moved to the infield, since the distance the balls could travel increased.
 However, Dickey Pearce, primarily of the Brooklyn Atlantics, is credited as the first to have played the shortstop position as it is played now.
 Adams had a long playing career with the Knickerbockers: he remained a player with the team until 1860.